Semester in Lüneburg

 Our program in Lüneburg allows students to study both German language at all levels—from beginning to advanced—as well as special topics in culture and literature.
 Priority is given to students who participate for the entire semester, but it is also possible to participate for two blocks (Blocks 1&2).
-Students who participate for the whole semester will fulfill both the all-College Foreign Language requirement and the West in Time requirement.
+Students who participate for the whole semester will fulfill the all-College Foreign Language requirement.

 Structure of the Academic Program

 This is an official CC study abroad program.
 Our faculty assigns grades and academic credit.
 Students will take language classes at the appropriate level (beginning to advanced), taught by the staff of Leuphana University in Lüneburg.
 Colorado College faculty will teach the Cultural History course (GR 120 and GR 121; taught in English), oversee the program, and lead field trips.
 Students who participate for the entire semester will receive CC academic credit for two blocks of German language and two blocks for German Cultural History.
 Those who participate for two blocks will receive one academic credit for German and one credit for Cultural History.
 Students live either with host families or in shared apartments with other German and international students.